musselwhizzle/Focus-Points/README.md

 A plugin for Lightroom Classic (LrC) to show which focus point was active when the picture was taken.

-See [Scope and Limitations](docs/Focus%20Points.md) for more detailed information relevant to users.
+See [Scope and Limitations](docs/Focus%20Points.md) for detailed information relevant to users.

 <img src="screens/screen1.png" alt="Screenshot" style="width: 200px;"/>